wolfSSL/wolfssl/wolfcrypt/src/port/tropicsquare/README.md

 ### Keys installation

-For the integration with wolfSSL there are a few pre-defined slots for the secure keys storage (the slots mapping might be changed in tropic01.h):
+For the integration with wolfSSL, there are a few pre-defined slots for the secure keys storage (the slots mapping might be changed in tropic01.h):
 ```sh
 TROPIC01_AES_RMEM_SLOT_DEFAULT 1 // slot in R-memory for AES key
 TROPIC01_ED25519_PUB_RMEM_SLOT_DEFAULT 2 // slot in R-memory for ED25519 Public key